 Small businesses pay five times more per employee than larger businesses

-- Almost half (48 per cent) of independent business would not advise their children to start a business given the current level of regulation;
+- Nearly two-thirds (63 per cent) of small business owners would not advise their children to start a business given the current level of regulation (up 15 percentage points from 2017)

-- 78 per cent of independent business owners say excessive government regulations add significant stress to their lives;
+- Nearly nine in ten (87 per cent) small business owners say excessive government regulations add significant stress to their lives (up 10 percentage points from 2017)

-- 87 per cent believe government has big business in mind more than small when creating regulations.
+- An overwhelming majority (94 per cent) believe government has big business in mind more than small business when creating regulations (up 7 percentage points from 2017)

 About Red Tape Awareness Week™

-Now in its ninth year, Red Tape Awareness Week™ (January 22–26) highlights the cost and impact of excessive regulations.
+Now in its twelfth year, Red Tape Awareness Week™ (January 25-29) highlights the cost and impact of excessive regulations.
 The annual campaign continues to influence governments across the country to launch red tape reduction initiatives.
 To learn more, visit CFIB.ca/redtape and follow #redtape.